Linuxbrew/brew/docs/Manpage.md

     Display the location in the cellar where `formula` is or would be installed.

   * `--repository`:
     Display where Homebrew's `.git` directory is located.
-For standard installs, the `prefix` and `repository` are the same directory.

   * `--repository` `user``/``repo`:
     Display where tap `user``/``repo`'s directory is located.